QuentinRa/blog.quentinra.dev/special/toolbox/codesigning/index.md

 [Go back](..)

 For Windows Users, you may want your application to be verified instead of the "Publisher: Unknown" warning.
 What you need for this is to buy a "Code signing certificate".
-You can buy the EV certificate if you want to earn a lot of trust, or you can buy a normal certificate.
+You can buy a EV certificate if you want to earn a lot of trust, or you can buy a normal certificate.

 <hr class="sl">